nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="look_like"></a>What would it look like?

 **A grid**
-  * The Impossible design has a **grid of city blocks**, similar to the layout of cities like Manhattan New York.
+  * The Impossible design has a **grid of city blocks**, similar to places like Manhattan New York.
 That's in contrast to older cities like Rome and Paris, which have more intricate street layouts, and in contrast to many 20th century suburban developments or new cities like Dubai, which often have more circular or curvy streets, or layouts that are intentionally asymmetrical, with cul-de-sacs and loops.

 **A big grid**
   * Instead of the rectangular blocks that Manhattan has, the Impossible design has square blocks.
 Big blocks: more **like big Salt Lake City blocks** than little Portland, Oregon blocks.